 The cost of living in Austria naturally varies according to location (urban centres are more expensive than rural villages) and personal choice – a factor that can certainly influence one's bank balance at the end of the month.

-That said, expats should note that food costs in Austria are high, especially during winter when fresh fruits and vegetables are more likely to be scarce; the price for purchasing housing is astronomical; and sending children to international schools can monopolise a fair chunk of an expat's cash.
+That said, expats should note that food costs in Austria are high, especially during winter when fresh fruits and vegetables are more likely to be scarce; the price for purchasing housing is astronomical; and sending children to international schools can monopolise a fair chunk of an expat's salary.

 Accommodation costs in Austria

-When initially signing a lease, expats should also anticipate paying at least the equivalent of two month's rent as a refundable deposit, in addition to the first month of rent.
+When initially signing a lease, expats should also anticipate paying at least the equivalent of two months rent as a refundable deposit, in addition to the first month of rent.
 If using an estate agent, the bill may also amount to two to three month's of rent.

 Utilities are fairly reasonable: the cost of electricity and gas (water is generally included in rent) is generally around EUR 200 a month for a 100 sq. metre apartment.

 Cost of transport in Austria

 The majority of Austrian cities and towns are well-connected by an efficient and reliable public transport system.
 Larger metropolises feature an underground metro, tramlines, buses and even suburban railways; while smaller towns may only have one or two modes of transit available.
 Public transport in Austria isn't expensive, but it is also not cheap.
 A single journey on the metro in Vienna is EUR 2.20 and an unlimited monthly pass for all modes of transit is EUR 48.20.

 Cycling, which is free, is also popular in Austria, and many cities have incorporated bike lines into their city planning.
 It's also possible to rent a bicycle for EUR 5 per hour in major urban centres.